 Enables Mobile Options

-Protects Your Brand Reputation
+Protect Brand Reputation

-A recent CA Security Council Report shows a mere 2% of customers would proceed past the “Not Secure” warnings that are due to kick in July 1 for all webpages without HTTPS connections.
+A recent CA Security Council Report shows a mere 2% of customers would proceed past the “Not Secure” warnings that are due to kick on July 1 for all webpages without HTTPS connections.

 But the security team will be taking it one step further by displaying a red triangle for all HTTP pages.

 Emily Schechter, Product Manager for Chrome Security, said on the official Google Security blog.

 Then, Google plans to extend the non SSL warnings to Incognito mode in the following releases and will eventually show a red triangle on all HTTP pages.